hillaryAHR/LIB-201/narrative.md

 # Narrative Projects
-We have been focusing on "telling the story" of a collection thus far through things like network analyses, timelines, maps, and textual analyses.
+We have been focusing on "telling the story" of a collection thus far through mini-projects like network analyses, timelines, maps, and textual analyses.
 Now it is time to use _a story_ to tell the story!
 Thus, we will create a narrative project to weave together the items in the collection - and the artifacts we've created with them - with what we have learned through our prodding, research, and exploration.

 Objectives:
 - Identify the qualities of an accessible web narrative
 - Identify elements that comprise Markdown formatting, and design a simple document with those elements
-- Design a narrative project with a thematic and/or chronological outline
+- Design a narrative project with a logical outline
 - Create a website portfolio that compiles primary sources, secondary sources, and derived artifacts from previous course modules.

 ## Lessons